Aaron Neville: Career

-Aaron's 1995 R&B flavored release, The Tattooed Heart, featuring covers of classics by Bill Withers and Kris Kristofferson went gold, while 1997's pop-orientated ...To Make Me Who I Am included songwriting contributions from contemporary hitmakers Babyface and Diane Warren as well as two new duets with Ronstadt, including a cover of "The First Time Ever I Saw Your Face".
+Neville's 1995 release, The Tattooed Heart, featuring covers of classics by Bill Withers and Kris Kristofferson went gold, while 1997's pop-oriented ...To Make Me Who I Am included songwriting contributions from contemporary hitmakers Babyface and Diane Warren as well as two new duets with Ronstadt, including a cover of "The First Time Ever I Saw Your Face".
 This was followed by a 2000 gospel album Devotion which topped the US gospel album chart, and his 2003 debut for Verve Records entitled Nature Boy: The Standards Album which topped the US jazz album chart.
 The album saw Neville covering selections from the Great American Songbook, including another Ronstadt duet "The Very Thought of You".

-In August 2005, his home in Eastern New Orleans was destroyed by Hurricane Katrina; he evacuated to Memphis, Tennessee, before the hurricane hit.
-He initially went to Austin temporarily visiting his friend Clifford Antone, then moved to Nashville, Tennessee, after the storm. and, failing to return to the city by early 2008, caused the New Orleans Jazz and Heritage Festival to temporarily change its tradition of having the Neville Brothers close the festival.
-However, the Neville Brothers, including Aaron, returned for the 2008 Jazzfest, which returned to its traditional seven-day format for the first time since Katrina.
-He then decided to move back to the New Orleans area, namely the North Shore city of Covington.
-Neville performed Randy Newman's "Louisiana 1927" during NBC's A Concert for Hurricane Relief on September 2, 2005.
+In August 2005, Neville's home in Eastern New Orleans was destroyed by Hurricane Katrina; he evacuated to Memphis, before the hurricane hit.
+He went to Austin to visit his friend Clifford Antone, then moved to Nashville.
+He performed Randy Newman's "Louisiana 1927" on NBC's A Concert for Hurricane Relief on September 2, 2005, and "A Change is Gonna Come" at the New York benefit concert From the Big Apple to the Big Easy.
+When he didn't return to the city by early 2008, the New Orleans Jazz and Heritage Festival temporarily changed its tradition of having the Neville Brothers close the festival.
+However, the band, including Aaron, returned for the 2008 Jazzfest, which returned to its traditional seven-day format for the first time since Katrina.
+He then moved back to New Orleans area, to the nearby city of Covington.

 Neville signed to SonyBMG's new Burgundy Records label in late 2005 and recorded an album of songs by Otis Redding, Marvin Gaye, Curtis Mayfield, Sam Cooke and others for Bring It On Home...The Soul Classics, released on September 19, 2006.
 The album, produced by Stewart Levine, features collaborations between Neville and Chaka Khan, Mavis Staples, Chris Botti, David Sanborn, Art Neville, and others.
 The album's first single was a remake of The Impressions' 1963 classic "It's All Right".